 The financial performance measures used at Daimler are oriented towards our investors’ interests and expectations and provide the foundation for our value-based management.

-Alternatively, the value added of the industrial divisions can be determined by using the main value drivers: return on sales (ROS, quotient of EBIT and revenue) and net assets productivity (quotient of revenue and net assets).
+Value added is a key element of our performance measurement system, which is applied at both the Group and the divisional level.
+It is calculated as the difference between the operating result and the cost of capital of the average net assets.
+Alternatively, the value added of the industrial divisions can be determined by using the main value drivers: return on sales (quotient of EBIT and revenue) and net assets’ productivity (quotient of revenue and net assets).

-The use of ROS and net assets productivity within the context of a revenue growth strategy provides the basis for a positive development of value added.
+Using the combination of return on sales and net assets’ productivity within the context of a strategy of profitable revenue growth provides the basis for a positive development of value added.
 Value added shows to which extent the Group and its divisions achieve or exceed the minimum return requirements of the shareholders and creditors, thus creating additional value.

-The measure of operating profit at divisional level is EBIT (earnings before interest and taxes).
-EBIT is calculated before interest and income taxes, and hence reflects the divisions’ profit and loss responsibility.
+The measure of operating profit at divisional level is EBIT, which is calculated before interest and income taxes.
+EBIT hence reflects the divisions’ profit and loss responsibility.
 The operating profit measure used at Group level is net operating profit.
-It comprises the EBIT of the divisions as well as profit and loss effects that the divisions are not held responsible for, including income taxes and other reconciliation items.
+It comprises the EBIT of the divisions as well as profit and loss effects for which the divisions are not held responsible, including income taxes and other reconciliation items.

 Cost of capital.